theletterjwithadot/Ultimate-Config-for-L4D2/README.md

       - Please note that the command above **resets the game config**. **All custom binds/mappings will be removed**.
 You will have to manually add or change your custom binds/mappings after this command.

  8. Change any binding that you do manually (like binding different key to zoom, changing crouch key, etc) in the game settings

-## The files

-### autoexec.cfg
-    .../cfg/autoexec.cfg
-The `autoexec.cfg` runs a command that is needed to make the CSGO Font addon to work.
-Ensure that you change the resolution in

-> alias reloadfont "mat_setvideomode **1920 1080** 1; mat_setvideomode **1920 1080** 0"

-to match your resolution.
-It is also where the `ultimateconfig.cfg` is called to be executed.

-### ultimateconfig.cfg
-    .../cfg/ultimateconfig/ultimateconfig.cfg
-This is where the rest of the magic happens.

-### config_custom.cfg

-    .../cfg/ultimateconfig/config_custom.cfg

-Whatever additional config that you want to add should go here.
-Instead of changing the `ultimateconfig.cfg`, copy the cvar that you want to change and paste it here with the desired value.
-This is so that in future, it is easier to update these configs.

-### helper.cfg

-    .../cfg/ultimateconfig/additional_files/helper.cfg

-Typing `help` in console will print out this file that displays all the available commands for quick and easy reference.

-### binds_config.cfg

-    .../cfg/ultimateconfig/additional_files/binds_config.cfg

-Main file that handles dynamic binds.
-Comment out the execution line in `ultimateconfig.cfg` if you do not wish to use this (right at the bottom).

-### binds_pressed.cfg

-    .../cfg/ultimateconfig/additional_files/binds_pressed.cfg

-These are the binds when ALT key is pressed.
-These are binds that I made as i have to say these frequently.
-You can change this as to how you want.
-Each bind basically has 5 different sentences (thus "dynamic binds").

-### binds_unpressed.cfg

-    .../cfg/ultimateconfig/additional_files/binds_unpressed.cfg

-These are the binds when ALT key is not pressed.
-These are binds that I made as i have to say these frequently.
-You can change this as to how you want.
-Each bind basically has 5 different sentences (thus "dynamic binds").

-### CSGO Font w Console

-    .../addons/CSGO Font.vpk

-A font pack that makes the game menu and texts cleaner also also enlarges console text to make it more readable than the default font size.

-### Color Correction

-    .../materials/correction/ghost.pwl.raw
-    .../materials/correction/ghost.raw
-    .../materials/correction/infected.pwl.raw
-    .../materials/correction/infected.raw

-These files adjust the orange and blue tint for Special Infected, making it lighter.
-Credits to [Derpduck](http://www.steamcommunity.com/profiles/76561198038478485) for creating these files.

 ## Reviews